 The indicated space temperature setpoints are based on established standards for human comfort, productivity and safety.
 Building occupants will be made aware of the specific space temperature targets and feedback systems in place within their buildings.
 Occupants are encouraged to work with Building Administrators to achieve acceptable temperature, humidity and ventilation levels.

 Actual space temperatures may vary across buildings due to the wide range of space types and building control systems on campus.
 Maximum comfort and efficiency will be achieved when occupants actively adapt to building conditions through modification of air flow via fans, sunlight exposure, and apparel choices, among other comfort factors.

 SUNY Cortland will periodically evaluate the space temperature set points based on improvements to building systems, advances in occupant comfort and productivity research, and feedback from occupants.
-Based on this information, if you are unsure the space temperature conditions within your building can be reasonably maintained in accordance with this policy, or if you are having problems with “too hot /too cold" issues within your building, please do not hesitate to contact the Building Administrator or Facilities Operations and Services Customer Service Center at 607-753-2100.
+Based on this information, if you are unsure the space temperature conditions within your building can be reasonably maintained in accordance with this policy, or if you are having problems with “too hot /too cold" issues within your building, please do not hesitate to contact the Building Administrator or Facilities Operations and Service Center at 607-753-2100.
 We look forward to working with building occupants to create a comfortable and energy-conserving environment.